Beginning the Application Process

 - Select “Yes.”

-Requesting consideration for financial aid does not affect a candidate’s admission decision, as our admissions and scholarship evaluations are separate processes.
+Requesting consideration for financial aid does not affect a candidate’s admission decision, as our admission and scholarship evaluations are separate processes.
+We evaluate an applicant’s request for financial aid only after we decide to give them an offer of admission.

-Scholarship decisions are based on merit and financial need, and all admitted students who request financial aid in their admissions applications are considered automatically for all available scholarships from the Law School.
+All admitted students who request financial aid in their admissions applications are considered automatically for all available scholarships from the Law School.
+Scholarships are granted based on academic and professional merit and future promise in contributing to Michigan Law and the legal profession.

 Finding a Funding Source